smFRET

 10. Crosslinking and Mass Spectrometry

-Provides proximity information between residues.
+Provides proximity information between different sites in biomolecules.

 How does single-molecule FRET spectroscopy compare to single-molecule FRET microscopy?